 To complement the new diet I decided to walk more.
 Nothing too dramatic, just making myself aware that a shortish walk was better than a short bus journey.
 After four days I began to notice the difference.
 I’d already dropped a couple of pounds and it was staying dropped.
 After a month I was weighing in at zero (19 stone in real terms), and now, two months down the line, I weigh 18 stone 4lbs (256 lbs).
 I’ve lost a lot of weight, but I don’t feel like I’ve been dieting.
-I’m not tired.
+My energy levels are definitely higher than they were.
 In fact, I feel about ten years younger; possibly even younger than Nigel “Beer and Bensons” Farage.
-I enjoy my walks and I’ve not felt tired or dizzy after “exercising” since all this began.
+My walks are enjoyable and I’ve not felt tired or dizzy after “exercising” since all this began.

-I occasionally eat a slice of cake or a chocolate bar, but not every day.
+Occasionally, I will eat a slice of cake or a chocolate bar, but not every day.
 As far as I can tell, these divergences have not had any noticeable effect on my weight.
-I think the secret is not to be obsessive and not to binge.
-I now realise that sandwiches and pasta for lunch kept my weight on.
+The secret is not to be obsessive and not to binge.
+Sandwiches and pasta for lunch were what kept my weight on.
 If I’m out and I want a cheap, tasty lunch, I buy a packed salad and a small container of supermarket hummus or a dollop of cottage cheese, mix them up with a generous splash of chilli sauce and nosh the lot.
 A big, filling lunch and it costs around £3.

 My Healthy Hummus Recipe